Last Updated: July 17, 2014

 Engineering research & design (ER&D) revenues are projected to increase to US$ 45 billion in 2020 from US$ 11.2 billion in 2012.
 The turnover of engineering services firms is also likely to touch US$ 37 billion by 2020.

 Engineering exports from the country stood at US$ 61.61 billion in 2013–14, registering a growth of 8.49 per cent compared to the previous year.
 During April 2014, the overseas sales of engineering products rose 21.3 per cent to US$ 5.7 billion.

-Engineering exports to India’s Free Trade Agreement (FTA) partners such as Japan, South Korea, Sri Lanka and the Association of Southeast Asian Nations (ASEAN) bloc have witnessed robust growth.
-Shipments to Japan grew 17 per cent during April-November, 2013-14 to US$ 568 million as compared to the same period last year.
-Exports to South Korea increased by over 13 per cent to US$ 739 million during the period.
+Engineering exports to India’s Free Trade Agreement (FTA) partners such as South Korea, Japan, Sri Lanka and the Association of Southeast Asian Nations (ASEAN) bloc have witnessed robust growth.
+Shipments to South Korea rose by over 60 per cent and to Japan by 16 per cent during February 2014.

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.

 India's construction equipment market was estimated at US$ 3.47 billion in 2013 ans is expected to reach US$ 7.7 billion by 2016 growing at a CAGR of ...

 Innovator-entrepreneur Aakash Sinha foresees a disruptive future for intelligent robotics in India.
 His company Omnipresent Robot Tech is set to be among the first movers.